ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 If another notification comes in while there is already leds blinking for a notification then the timer is essentially reset and will wait to timeout for the new notification.
 This is because currently only the latest notification is being tracked.
 Future release might track every notification that comes in but this is pointless at the moment since the animations for every notification is the same.

+### Per App Custom Animations and Colours
+This feature was introduced after release 11.
+It allows each app to have it own unique animation and colours for the leds.
+So you can set all if your Telegram notifications to blink blue for example, all of say youtube notifications to breath red and so on.

+###### To use this mode
+1. In the notification settings click on "Select which apps trigger notifications"
+2. Click on the app which you want to enable, it should turn green with a green asus rog logo.
+3. To select which animation you want to use for the app click on the apps icon and a new view will come up saying "custom notification options for (app name)"
+4. From here you can enable your desired animation for this app.
+5. Also make sure the standard notification options are enabled as here [Notifications](notifications)

 # Issues
 1. colour wheel performance.
 This is improved as of version 3 but could still be smoother.
 2. app list can take a while to load because it gets the app icon for each application on the phone.